Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 If you’re relocating to a new country, understanding the local culture is something you should do before you officially move here.
 It’s important to respect and accept things that are a norm in the new country, in this case, Portugal.

 And, of course, you are free to practice your own traditions and values.
-The Portuguese will really appreciate the co-existence of both cultures.
+The native Portuguese will really appreciate the co-existence of both cultures.
 So let’s tell you a bit more about the locals.

 One fundamental pillar of Portuguese culture is the family unit.
 Portuguese people really hold close and extended family ties dearly.
 And that’s how the concept of Sunday lunches has come into being!